SamitHuang/mindone/examples/stable_diffusion_v2/README.md

 ##### Negative Prompt Guidance

 While `--prompt` indicates what to render in the generated images, the negative prompt (`--negative_prompt`) can be used to tell Stable Diffusion what you don't want to see in the generated images.
 It can be useful in reducing specific artifacts.
-Here is an example for removing 'moss' from the 'elven forest':
+Here is an example of removing 'moss' from the 'elven forest':

 <div align="center">
 <img src="https://github.com/SamitHuang/mindone/assets/8156835/1c35853d-036f-459c-944c-9953d2da8087" width="320" />